 The National Weather Service (NWS) operates a radio service for the National Oceanographic and Atmospheric Association (NOAA) that transmit information on six VHF radio frequencies 24 hours daily.

-Participation forwarding weather emergencies i voluntary, but highly encouraged due to the potential for saving lives and minimizing property damage.
+Participation forwarding weather emergencies is voluntary, but highly encouraged due to the potential for saving lives and minimizing property damage.

 The NWS operates five field offices in the state of Oregon.
 Each office is responsible for maintaining radio transmitters in all of the Oregon counties.
-A list of these field offices and relevant information is as follows
+A list of these field offices and relevant information is as follows:

 Office: Portland

-Contact: Treena Jenson , Warning Coordination Meteorologist, 503 326-2340, ext.
+Contact: Treena Jenson , Warning Coordination Meteorologist, 503- 326-2340, ext.
 223 David.Bright@noaa

 Treena.jenson@noaa.gov